Remedies for Sore Feet for Clinicians

 Invest in Orthotics

-Dr. Jacqueline Romanies, D.C., sympathizes with the pain clinicians feel from long days on their feet because she experiences the same as a practicing chiropractor.
-She recommends adding supports to your shoes, saying “Orthotics, or shoe supports, work great throughout the day to reduce the overall biomechanical stress on your feet and your spine.”
+Dr. Jacqueline Romanies, D.C., sympathizes with clinicians' pain from long days on their feet because she experiences the same as a practicing chiropractor.
+She recommends adding supports to your shoes, saying, “Orthotics, or shoe supports, work great throughout the day to reduce the overall biomechanical stress on your feet and your spine.”
 She also points out the importance of wearing well-fitted shoes that are in good condition.
 When sore feet sneak through despite orthotics, Romanies’ go-to solution is to roll a frozen water bottle along the bottoms and side of your feet to reduce inflammation and relax muscles.

 Exercise Your Feet

-Take time to both stretch and exercise your feet.
-Doing so loosens your muscles while adding strength to carry your body weight all day long.
-Dr. Velimir Petkov, a board-certified podiatrist who practices in New York and New Jersey, has more than 10 years’ experience treating foot and ankle issues.
+Take time to both stretches and exercise your feet.
+Doing so loosens your muscles while adding strength to carry your bodyweight all day long.
+Dr. Velimir Petkov, a board-certified podiatrist who practices in New York and New Jersey, has more than 10 years experience treating foot and ankle issues.
 He recommends the following exercises:

 - 1. “Lift your feet off the ground and rotate your ankles in a circular motion.